ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 Options 1 and 2 have the slight advantage of not requiring an attribute to be define+shipped somewhere.
 They're also the most flexible about the generic arity of the builder: it need not be exactly the same as that of the tasklike.

-## Discuss: change the way builder, returned tasklike and state machine fit together?
+## Discuss: reduce number of heap allocations

-**Question.** Can we reduce number of heap allocations?
+**Question.** Can we reduce number of heap allocations on the cold path?

 Currently it allocates two heap objects on the cold path – (1) the returned Task itself, (2) the boxed state machine struct, of which the builder struct is a field.